Peter Scott: Personal life

 Scott married the novelist Elizabeth Jane Howard in 1942 and had a daughter, Nicola, born a year later.
 Howard left Scott in 1946 and they were divorced in 1951.

 In 1951, Scott married his assistant, Philippa Talbot-Ponsonby, while on an expedition to Iceland in search of the breeding grounds of the pink-footed goose.
 A daughter, Dafila, was born later in the same year (dafila is the old scientific name for a pintail).
 She, too, became an artist, painting birds.
 A son, Falcon, was born in 1954.

-Honours and decorations
+Scott shared a nanny (Enid) with Nigel Hadow and his son Pen Hadow.

-On 8 July 1941, it was announced that Scott had been mentioned in despatches "for good services in rescuing survivors from a burning Vessel" while serving on HMS Broke.
-On 2 October 1942, it was announced that he had been further mentioned in despatches "for gallantry, daring and skill in the combined attack on Dieppe".
-On 1 June 1943, he was awarded the Distinguished Service Cross (DSC) "for skill and gallantry in action with enemy light forces".
+Civilian honours

-He was appointed Member of the Order of the British Empire (MBE) in the 1942 Birthday Honours.
-He was promoted to Commander of the Order of the British Empire (CBE) in the 1953 Coronation Honours.
-He was knighted by Queen Elizabeth II at Buckingham Palace on 27 February 1973.
-In the 1987 Birthday Honours, he was appointed to the Order of the Companions of Honour (CH) "for services to conservation".
+Having been appointed a military MBE in the 1942 Birthday Honours, he was promoted to Commander of the Order of the British Empire in the Civil Division (CBE) in the 1953 Coronation Honours.
+Having been appointed a Knight Bachelor in the 1973 New Year Honours for services to conservation and the environment, he was knighted by Queen Elizabeth II during a ceremony at Buckingham Palace on 27 February 1973.
+In the 1987 Birthday Honours, he was appointed to the Order of the Companions of Honour as a Member (CH) "for services to conservation".
 In 1987 he was also elected Fellow of the Royal Society.